SPECIAL EDUCATIONAL NEEDS POLICY

 Monitoring is in line with our monitoring policy.

-Children who have EHC plans have reviews every term with their parents and have an annual review with the specialists involved in the statement.
+Children who have EHC plans have reviews every term with their parents and have an annual review (where specialists involved are invited to attend).

 Access to a balanced and broadly based curriculum